 Finally the Saignée method is used by producers that make both rosé and red wines.
 The winemaker imparts more tannin and color into the red wine by removing some of the pink juice from the must at an early stage.
 The red wine remaining in the vats is intensified as a result because the volume of juice on the must is reduced.
 The removed pink juice is fermented separately to produce rosé.

-The Gran Verano Rosado Carmenere has a pink colour with brilliant tones.
-Its prominent aromas are cherries and spice.
-In the mouth it is soft and well balanced and refreshing to the palate.
+The Apaltagua Gran Verano Rosado Cabernet Sauvignon has a beautiful pink color with brilliant tones.
+Its aromas remind us of strawberries as well as delicate and fresh floral hints.
+In the mouth it is soft and well balanced and with a a pleasant acidity.

 Rose petal-coloured, clear, brilliant and clean, this Apaltagua